 "Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May their souls and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen."

-Masses Offered for the Dead
+Why We Should Offer Masses for the Dead

 The Mass is celebrated not only with members on earth but also with those already in the glory of heaven (CCC 1370).
 Therefore, Masses offered for the faithful departed are a powerful intercession that includes the prayers and offerings of both the earthly Church and the Church in heaven.